RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ![Alt text](images/simple-2.png "Simple 2")

 Situation with both the robot and the goal at orientation zero degrees.
 The extrusion obstacle is placed half way from the robot to the goal.
-The gap on the right side of the testing area is twice the robots circumscribed radius.
+The gap on the right side of the testing area is twice the CR.

 The goal is given 4 meters away from the robot.
 The test is repeated with varying orientations of the robot start pose and the goal pose.